 3 Hours Drive

 Beyond the main road in Muara Labuh, narrow lanes take you to village homes in the paddy fields.
-Roads are bumpy and potholes everywhere.
+Roads are bumpy and potholes are everywhere.
 If you want to see the other side of Murah Labuh, it’s an option to do 🙂 We took that road to our next destination Kersik Tuo.

 Breakfast in Coffee Farm